juriad/advent2022/README.md

 - Hume - only on archive
 - Processing - just a Java "library"
 - Limbo - language for Inferno operating system
+- Nu - could not figure out input
+- Eel - incomplete and outdated
+- Sather - no doc how to work with strings